Skip to Content

 Reports

-The Interim Report was provided to the Premier and Treasurer and released in November 2020.
+The Final Report was provided to the Premier and Treasurer in July 2021 and released in September 2021, following the Interim Report released in November 2020.

-The Final Report made 77 recommendation across 5 domains:
+The Final Report outlined 77 recommendations across a ‘Roadmap to Reform’ with five domains:

 • principles and values